 Creating words from iterated vocal imitation

-New words are constantly being invented, yet we have never witnessed the emergence of spoken words in the absence of prior convention.
+New words are constantly invented, yet we have never witnessed the emergence of spoken words in the absence of prior convention.
 We report the results of a large-scale (N = 1402) experiment designed to investigate whether spoken words can emerge solely from the process of repeated imitation.
 Participants played a version of the children’s game “Telephone” where a message is passed from person to person with the goal of keeping it unchanged.
 The first generation of players heard recognizable environmental sounds (e.g., glass breaking, water splashing) and had to imitate the sounds.
 The next generation imitated the imitations, and so on for a maximum of 8 generations (N = 365 imitations).
-We subsequently assessed whether the imitations (1) became more stable and word-like, (2) retained an iconic resemblance to the original sound relative to the other seed sounds, and (3) the extent to which the imitations from different generations were suitable as verbal category labels.
+We subsequently assessed (1) whether the imitations became more stable and word-like, (2) whether they retained an iconic resemblance to the original sound relative to the other seed sounds, and (3) the extent to which the imitations from different generations were suitable as verbal category labels.
 The results showed that vocal imitations became progressively more word-like as measured by acoustic similarity and agreement of orthographic transcriptions, that even after 8 generations they could be matched above chance to the environmental sound that motivated them, and that imitations from later generations were more effective as learned category labels.
 These results show how repeated imitation, even in the absence of an explicit intention to communicate, can create progressively more word-like forms while retaining a semblance of iconicity.

-Over the ages, people have pondered the origins of language and especially the words that compose them (Plato, Bible).
-Where do words come from?
-Some theories of language evolution hypothesize that vocal imitation played an important role in generating the first words in the evolution of spoken languages (Brown, Black, and Horowitz 1955; Imai and Kita 2014; Perlman, Dale, and Lupyan 2015).
+Over the ages, people have pondered the origins of languages and especially the words that compose them (e.g. Plato, Bible).
+Some theories of language evolution hypothesize that vocal imitation played an important role in generating the first words of spoken languages (Brown, Black, and Horowitz 1955; Donald, 2016; Imai and Kita 2014; Perlman, Dale, and Lupyan 2015).
 In this study, we investigate the formation of onomatopoeic words--imitative words that resemble the sounds to which they refer.
 We ask whether onomatopoeic words can be formed gradually and without instruction simply from repeating the same imitation over generations of speakers.

 Onomatopoeic words appear to be a universal lexical category found across the world’s languages (Dingemanse 2012).
 Languages all have conventional words for animal vocalizations and other environmental sounds.
 Such words appear to be especially prominent for very young language learners (Laing, Vihman, and Keren-Portnoy 2016; Tardif et al. 2008).
 In some cases, words that begin as imitations of sounds become fully lexicalized and integrated into the broader linguistic system, when they behave like more “ordinary” words that can undergo typical morphological processes.
 (Dingemanse and Akita 2016) show this on a variable instance-by-instance basis rather than a monotonic historical process towards integration.
 (Rhodes 1994) observed that onomatopoeic words exist along a continuum from “wild” to “tame” in which wild words have a more imitative phonology whereas tame words take on more standard phonology of other English words.
 In English, words like "crack" or the recently adapted "ping".